-A few years ago I was "let go" from a pretty good job.
+A few years ago I was "let go" from a decent job.
 It was one of those jobs that kept my bills payed and allowed me to express reasonable amounts of creativity.
 Those factors coupled with the amazing-ness of my co-workers, created a scenario of loyalty.
 I would never have voluntarily left that position... but it turns out that was exactly what I needed.

 Here are a few tips that are helping me live a life of creativity and adventure:

 That might mean your iPhone, or it may mean your car.
 For me it meant both, as well as almost all clothes shopping.
 My only real bills are my school bills, I just try to keep those payed.
 The fewer expenses you have- the more adventures you can have.